Why Is My Scottish Fold Sitting So Strangely? Cat Behavior Explained

 This way of sitting is commonly described by Scottish fold owners as the “Buddha pose”, and it’s all thanks to their increased flexibility from their condition.

-The Scottish fold’s human-like stance when they sit certainly is strange, but it is common in this cat breed which has increased flexibility from osteodystrophy.
+The Scottish fold’s human-like stance when they sit certainly is strange, but it is common in this cat breed which has health issues from osteodystrophy.
 This genetic condition causes their ears to fold, but it affects more than that too.

-Your Scottish fold will have flexible joints and their bone and cartilage are different than other cats who don’t suffer from this condition.
+Your Scottish fold will have overly flexible joints and their bone and cartilage are different from other cats who don’t suffer from this condition.

 Although a Scottish fold’s way of sitting is cute, the reason behind it has caused a lot of controversy over this cat breed.